 (3) Component services or activities that may include investigation; immediate intervention; arranging emergency medical services; emergency shelter; developing case plans; initiation of legal action (if needed); counseling for the individual and family; assessment/evaluation of family circumstances; arranging alternative or improved living arrangements; preparing for foster care placement, if needed; and case management and referral to service providers.

-(PP) "Protective services for children" means:
+(RR) "Protective services for children" means:

 (1) Services or activities designed to prevent or remedy abuse, neglect, or exploitation of children who may be harmed through physical or mental injury, sexual abuse or exploitation, and negligent treatment or maltreatment, including failure to be provided with adequate food, clothing, shelter, or medical care.